top of page

 “Our hearts are restless until they rest in you” (St Augustine).

-It is said that prayer is the encounter between God’s thirst and ours.
+It is said that prayer is the encounter between God’s thirst and our own.

 When Jesus met the Samaritan woman who arrived at the well to draw water, he was tired and thirsty and he asked the woman for a drink.